How to Measure Internet Marketing ROI

 You know what your conversion goal is, from question 1.
 Now you need to know how often you achieve that goal.

-To do that, you need at least three out of the four basic metrics:- Landings on a specific page or file.
+- Landings on a specific page or file.
 Measuring of this with a Google Analytics goals is a snap.

 - Where your site visitors come from.